gushenweiz/scCAEs/README.md

 ```

 ## Data availability
-In the "datasets" folder, we provide the 10X data format of the PBMC dataset in the "10X" folder, so that you can quickly start scCAEs.
-In addition, we also provide the compressed format of all the datasets used in the paper.
-If you want to use them, please unzip them first.
+In the "datasets" folder, we provide the compressed format of all the datasets used in the paper.
+If you want to use them, please download and unzip them first.

 ## Usage
 ### Quick start